 In a 12 inch cast iron skillet, melt butter over medium heat.
 Whisk in brown sugar and white sugar until combined.
 Remove from heat.

-Whisk in eggs and 4 tbsp bourbon until combined.
-Add in apples, cinnamon, and 1/2 cup pecans and stir.
+Whisk in eggs (you can temper in a little of the butter mixture first) and 4 tbsp bourbon until combined.
+Add in apples, cinnamon, and 1/2 cup pecans, and stir.

 Pour in bread mixture and fold in until combined.